unilincoln/Logo-Pack/readme.md

 ## Pack Contents

 This logo pack contains the following versions of the logo in various formats and colour combinations for use in most scenarios.
-If you are unsure which version to use, please refer to the University's marketing department for guidance.
+If you are unsure which version or format to use, please refer to the University's marketing department for guidance.

 * Classic Crest (Greyscale), Portrait
 * Classic Crest (Greyscale), Landscape